Closed-Form Parametric Equation for the Minkowski Sum of $m$ Ellipsoids in $\mathbb{R}^N$ and Associated Volume Bounds: Abstract

 \section{Abstract}

-An exact closed-form parametric formula for the Minkowski sum boundary of $m$ arbitrary ellipsoids in $N$-dimensional Euclidean space is given.
-Expressions for the principal curvatures of these Minkowski sums are derived.
-These results are then used to obtain volume bounds for the Minkowski sum of ellipsoids in terms of their defining matrices.
-The lower bounds are sharper than the Brunn-Minkowski inequality.
+General results on convex bodies are reviewed and used to derive an exact closed-form parametric formula for the Minkowski sum boundary of $m$ arbitrary ellipsoids in $N$-dimensional Euclidean space.
+Expressions for the principal curvatures of these Minkowski sums are also derived.
+These results are then used to obtain upper and lower volume bounds for the Minkowski sum of ellipsoids in terms of their defining matrices; the lower bounds are sharper than the Brunn-Minkowski inequality.
+A reverse isometric inequality for convex bodies is also given.